kintsugi-programmer/KintsugiStack/RUBY_ESSENTIALS/RUBY_ESSENTIALS.md

   * `reverse`: Reverses the string.
   * `include?`: Checks if a substring exists in the string.

+> Everything is a String.
+A single character, such as 'A', is simply a String object that happens to have a length of one.
+Ruby does not have a separate, distinct character data type like the char type found in languages like C or Java.
 ---

 ### 5. Numbers in Ruby